 - 1 ball of mozzarella

 - Heat up the olive oil, then stir in the eggplant, making sure it all gets coated in oil.
-Let cook, stirring occasionally, for about ten minutes.
+Let cook, stirring occasionally, for about ten to fifteen minutes.

-- Add the garlic and chilis to the pan and cook, stirring, for a couple more minutes.
+- Add the garlic and chili flakes to the pan and cook, stirring, for a couple more minutes.

-- Add the tomatoes to the pan, then crush and break them up with your wooden spoon.
-Pour in the balsamic vinegar, then add the sugar and season generously.
+- Add the tomatoes to the pan, then crush them and break them up with a wooden spoon.
+Pour in the balsamic vinegar, then add the sugar/honey.
 Simmer for about 15 minutes or until the eggplant is nice and soft.

-- Serve out into bowls immediately, topping with grated parmesan and the remaining fresh basil.
+- Serve out into bowls immediately.
+Top with grated parmesan and the remaining fresh basil.